zearp/Nucintosh/README.md

 sudo mkdir /var/vm/sleepimage
 ```

 At this point you can also enable FileVault if you want to encrypt your disk.
-The config is setup to support this and it works flawlessly.
+The config is setup to support this and it works flawlessly, to get a nicer boot experience you can remove the verbose boot flag ```-v```in the config and also set ```ShowPicker``` to false.
+To get the OpenCore picker/menu again hold down the *alt* key when booting.

 That's all!